ArDoCo/SimpleTracelinkDiscovery/README.md

 Analogously, the Jaro-Winkler Similarity can be used instead of the normalized Levenshtein Distance.

 ## Evaluation Results
-We evaluated the traceability link recovery on 4 open source projects.
+We evaluated the traceability link recovery on four open source projects.
+See also [ArDoCo/Benchmark](https://github.com/ArDoCo/Benchmark).
 The table below shows the results with a match count threshold of 1 and a similarity threshold of 0.9 for the normalized Levenshtein Distance.

 | Project | precision | recall | f1-score |